trymeka/webarena-eval/README.md

-# Mixture of Models: An Open-Source Blueprint for Autonomous Agents
+# Mixture of Models: SOTA Performance on webarena

 ## Abstract

 Autonomous agents can automate repetitive digital tasks.
 This paper introduces Meka, an open-source framework for building and benchmarking such agents.
 Meka's architecture uses a multi-provider LLM strategy, a flexible tool system, and mechanisms for in-context learning and self-correction.
-On the WebArena benchmark, Meka achieves state-of-the-art (SOTA) performance.
+On the WebArena benchmark, Meka achieves state-of-the-art (SOTA) performance beating out OpenAI Agent.
 This result supports the effectiveness of a multi-model strategy, where different LLMs are selected for different sub-tasks.

 ## 1. Introduction